Miami University Logo

 L. P. Irvin Lecture Series

-The L. P. Irvin fund supports regular colloquia and lectures in the Department of French and Italian.
+The L. P. Irvin fund supports regular colloquia and lectures in the Department of French, Iralian, and Classics.
 Made possible by gifts in memory of the former Department Chair, L. P. Irvin, they have brought together many internationally respected scholars in the humanities, including Tom Conley, Françoise Gaillard, Jane Gallop, Mitchell Greenberg, Felix Guattari, Denis Hollier, Dalia Judovitz, Jean-François Lyotard, Ernesto Laclau, Chantal Mouffe, Jean-Luc Nancy, Avital Ronell, Michael Sheringham, Paul Virilio, and many others.
 Conference proceedings have been published by Minnesota University Press in the U.S. and by FaraEditore in Italy.

 Havighurst Center Programs